wck0/einkcal/README.md

 It would be nice to make that configurable, too, by the user.

 It would be cool to also have the calendar visible on a webpage served by the same Raspberry Pi.

+And right now, a couple of files are used to keep track of the date and the events.
+It might be better to put those in a JSON file, along with the caldav credentials.
+That would bipass the need for setting environment variables and make it all a little easier to manage.